dunctait/WinfrogWaypointHelper/README.md

 Copy the new string to the bottom of the Waypoint.wpt file then get Winfrog to reload it (either by restart, or File>Select Working Files and choose a blank one, then choose your Waypoint.wpt again).

-There is no geodesy involved in this program, it simply adds in zeroed out Lat/Long positions which Winfrog handily ignores, reads Eastings/Northings then computes the Lat/Long to save back into the waypoint file.
+There is no geodesy involved in this program, it simply adds in empty Lat/Long positions which Winfrog handily ignores, reads Eastings/Northings then uses them for position.

 ToDo: